 I’m not so much into beaches in the first place because I don’t like sand — it gets everywhere.
 I mean, it was fun when I was a kid and wasn’t the one doing the laundry.
 But if I do have to get sand all over my hair and bikini bottom, I’d rather have the fine white variety.

-Have you visited Akrotiri Red Beach, Santorini?
-Did you enjoy it?
+Have you visited any red-sand beach before?
+Where was it?
 Share your experience in the comments section below.